xitedemon/boom/README.md

      Once inside the data directory, right click on the file "auto.cnf" and select properties and then check Read Only and Press OK to save changes.

+##### 3. USING CONTAINER :

+&emsp;   Copy all your web scripts to the "web" directory and browse your machine ip to see your content live.